open5e/open5e/source/classes/bard.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You know four 1st-level spells of your choice from the bard spell list.
+You know four 1st-level spells of your choice from the :ref:`srd:bard-spells`.

 The Spells Known column of the Bard table shows when you learn more bard spells of your choice.
 Each of these spells must be of a level for which